 Now contrary to my Dad’s opinion, I was always quick to argue the Conservative side of the coin because, my goodness, in college I had the most liberal roommates of all time.
 We would jokingly put both campaign signs in our front yard.
 For every one Obama sign they placed I’d find two Romney signs to put in front of it.
 We had great fun with our differences and we discussed them like adults; usually till the late hours of the night.
 I always loved how informed our conversations were.
 Most of the time my responses were actively in defense of the scriptures; or at least how I had been trained to understand the scriptures.
 This of course was the Republican way.
 And to hear arguments that didn’t value the Republican mindset just naturally interpreted in my brain as a stance against The Bible.

 During this same election I was rereading one of my favorite Christian authors and came back upon a quote that had deeply changed my life years before.
 “Love means giving up control.
 It’s giving up the desire to change or manipulate the relationship.”
 Previously I had often been the people police.
 I usually was right about destructive decisions people were making and I lorded over them to try and keep them from such mistakes.
 Which seems loving…but isn’t.
 When I re-read that quote I realized I had learned the lesson with my friendships but not my politics.
 I wrote a post called “The Political Bias Towards Control” where I pissed a few people off by talking about how my camp of the Republican Party is actually playing God to a whole lot of people.
 We advocated the things of God but don’t allow the freedom that God allows to other people.
 Regardless of your agreement with that, I became less defensive with upholding Republican views and began to actually listen to the other side.
 Which is a hard thing to realize that you do.
 Sometimes the active defense of a view blinds you from seeing what’s really going on.
 Which is really easy to spot when your arguments are exactly the same as your political candidate or primary news source.
 “Gun control.
-Radial Islam.”
+Radical Islam.”
 You know, those kinds of things.
-If someone else is writing your script, you’re just not thinking critically.
+If someone else is writing your script, you may not be thinking critically.
 It took this realization and others to start seeing the bigger picture.

 The deeper I grew in my love for Christ and the deeper I grew in my understanding of His love, the less politically aligned I became with my upbringing.
 The less my identities as a Republican, Conservative, or Political Evangelical mattered to me.
 This doesn’t mean I became a Liberal.
 It means my identity was simply drawn more to Christ.